Friday: 8:30 AM-5:00 PM

 - Creating a Web site that communicates your vision of creating a patient-centered experience.

 - Patient education materials

 - A virtual tour of our office with a review of office construction details, materials, design concepts and installation of the CBCT unit.
-This part of the seminar is a must if you are considering remodeling or constructing a new office.
+This part of the seminar is a must if you are considering adding a CBCT unit, remodeling or constructing a new office.

 4300 Military Road